gatariee/gatariee/README.md

-# Hello 👋
 ## whoami
+Hey I'm gatari

-I'm a wannabe red-teamer interested in malware development, researching and collaborating on cybersecurity projects.
+I'm a wannabe red-teamer and fake malware developer, I primarily use Python but occassionally use Golang or C

 Sometimes I document my projects, research and CTF writeups on my [gitbook](https://gatari.gitbook.io/), do take a look!